 Three Books at New Student Orientation

 New Student Orientation includes the Three Books panel, a roundtable discussion about the three summer books with the authors and a faculty moderator.
-This year’s event will take place on Friday, September 18, 2015.
-We will hear from Walter Isaacson (The Innovators), Tobias Wolff (This Boy’s Life), and Lalita Tademy (Cane River), and the session will be moderated by President John Hennessy.
-This is a special opportunity to ask the authors questions and to hear their perspective on their work and on the themes of overcoming adversity and life’s challenges.
-Following the panel, students will have a lunch discussion about the three books with faculty and staff from across the university, as well as with their residence staff and peers.
+This year’s event took place on Friday, September 18, 2015.
+We heard from Walter Isaacson (The Innovators), Tobias Wolff (This Boy’s Life), and Lalita Tademy (Cane River), and the session was moderated by President John Hennessy.
+This was a special opportunity to ask the authors questions and to hear their perspective on their work and on the themes of overcoming adversity and life’s challenges.
+Following the panel, students had a lunch discussion about the three books with faculty and staff from across the university, as well as with their residence staff and peers.

 Three Books Chats